Speak with a safari expert

 © Jack Somerville

-Barkie became an overnight sensation, his small pink body, devoid of hair, clothed lovingly in pyjamas for the icy winter nights.
-Feeding pre-dominantly on termites and ground dwelling insects, Barkie is joined by a group of volunteers on his daily bush walks.
-This gives him the chance to fully embrace his natural aardvark instincts, as at N/a’an ku sê we carefully consider the natural needs of every orphan, tending away from the feeling of “captivity”.
-Instead we create an environment where their instinctive behaviours are nurtured and encouraged.
+Barkie became an overnight sensation, his small pink body devoid of hair, clothed lovingly in pyjamas for the icy winter nights.
+Feeding pre-dominantly on termites and ground-dwelling insects, Barkie is joined by a group of volunteers on his daily bush walks.
+This gives him a chance to embrace his natural aardvark instincts fully.
+At N/a’an ku sê, we carefully consider the natural needs of every orphan, tending away from the feeling of “captivity”.
+Instead, we create an environment where their instinctive behaviours are nurtured and encouraged.

 © Andrew Bowden